Gambling and online casinos in Mozambique

 - the share of tourists visiting casino zones is 15% of the total flow.

-attracting investment from Portugal, South Africa and China.
+The state sees gambling as a tool for developing tourist clusters, attracting investments from Portugal, South Africa and China.

 Social and cultural context